CAPLTER/knb-lter-cap.632/README.md

 the data, but those are all now moved to the cndep folder of the department drive.

+### knb-lter-cap.632.13 *2022-06-02*

+- fixing an error in the dates assigned to PRS probe blanks in the most recent deployment
+- update config.yaml to newest format

 ### knb-lter-cap.632.12 *2022-05-12*

 - data refresh with a focus on PRS data